shanehowe/shanehowe/README.md

 ## 🚀 About Me

 Hello I'm Shane Howe.
-I am a first year compputer science students currently studying at MTU Kerry.
+I am an aspiring software engineer.
+Currently studying computing with software development at Muntster Technological University (MTU), Kerry.
+I use this account mainly for personal projects that I am developing but I also have a repo for documenting what I am learning during my degree.

 ## 🛠 Skills
 * Python
 * JavaScript
-* C/C++
 * HTML5
 * CSS3

+Currently learning C++ 👨‍💻